Sant Agustí des Vedrà

 Sant Agustí des Vedrà is a small village in the West of the Spanish island of Ibiza.
-The village is in the municipality of Sant Josep de sa Talaia and is located on designated road PM803.
+The village is in the municipality of Sant Josep de sa Talaia and is located on designated road EI-700.
 The village is 11.5 mi North West of Ibiza Town and 9 mi from Ibiza Airport.
 3.3 km to the North East of the village is the coastal town of Sant Antoni de Portmany.

 Location

 This small village sits on the main road on top of a hill and commands views across the countryside.
 The village consist of three narrow streets clustered around the small parish church At the heart of the settlement.
 The village is made up of a few old farmhouses (Finca) and an ancient stone defence tower.
 The fields surrounding the village have grapevines, which produce a home-made fruity red wine of excellent quality.
 A short distance north west of the village there are many unspoilt beaches such as Cala Comte and Cala Bassa.
 The hill Puig de S’Avenc to the west is 243 meters above sea level.